-The principal_sponsor namespace stores configuration information to be used when obtaining credentials. provides an implementation of a principal sponsor that creates credentials for applications automatically.
+The principal\sponsor namespace stores configuration information to be used when obtaining credentials.
+Orbix provides an implementation of a principal sponsor that creates credentials for applications automatically.
+The principal sponsor automatically calls the authenticate() operation on the PrincipalAuthenticator object after determining the data to supply.

-Use of the PrincipalSponsor is disabled by default and can only be enabled through configuration.
+Use of the ${\tt PrincipalSponsor}$ is disabled by default and can only be enabled through configuration.